selinkorkmaz/final-project/faq.md

 **`What about poll watchers, may they use these devices?`**
   - No. A poll watcher may not be accepted for service if the poll watcher has possession of a device capable of recording images or sound unless the poll watcher agrees to disable or deactivate the device.
 The early voting clerk or presiding judge, as appropriate, may inquire whether a poll watcher has possession of any prohibited recording devices before accepting the poll watcher for service.
 The poll watcher must sign an oath stating he or she does not have in his or her possession devices capable of recording images or sound, or that he or she will disable or deactivate the devices while serving as a watcher.
 Tex.
 Elec.
 Code §§ 33.006, et. seq.

-**`What about election officials, may they use these devices?`**
+**What about election officials, may they use these devices?**
-  - Yes, if they are using the device to conduct official duties.
+Yes, if they are using the device to conduct official duties.

-**`What if the polling location is also a business location where a person may be employed and needing to use a wireless communication device for employment related matters?`**
+**What if the polling location is also a business location where a person may be employed and needing to use a wireless communication device for employment related matters?**
-  - This is permissible if the person is acting in the course of the person’s employment.
+This is permissible if the person is acting in the course of the person’s employment.

-**`What if a person enters the 100-foot area while using a wireless communications device or appearing to record sound/image?`**
+**What if a person enters the 100-foot area while using a wireless communications device or appearing to record sound/image?**
-  - The early voting clerk and the presiding judge have the authority to require persons to deactivate any such devices and further authority to require persons who do not comply to leave the early voting or election day polling place, as appropriate.
-  - Questions or clarification should be directed to the early voting clerk or the presiding judge in your polling place, as appropriate.
+The early voting clerk and the presiding judge have the authority to require persons to deactivate any such devices and further authority to require persons who do not comply to leave the early voting or election day polling place, as appropriate.
+Questions or clarification should be directed to the early voting clerk or the presiding judge in your polling place, as appropriate.

-**`How should voters be notified of this law?`**
+**How should voters be notified of this law?**
-  - A notice may be posted at the polling place by the early voting clerk or presiding judge.
+A notice may be posted at the polling place by the early voting clerk or presiding judge.
 The notice should be posted where it can be read by persons waiting to vote.
 Our office has prescribed the wording of such a posted notice: [Notice of Certain Devices Within 100 Feet of Voting Station](https://www.sos.state.tx.us/elections/forms/pol-sub/7-9f.pdf).
-(PDF)
-  - If other wording is used, it will need to be approved by our office prior to use.
+(PDF).
+If other wording is used, it will need to be approved by our office prior to use.